-National Anti-Doping Organization: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, the management of manage test results, and the conduct of hearings Results Management at the national level.
+National Anti-Doping Organization: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, the management of test results, and the conduct of hearings at the national level.
 If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Olympic Committee or its designee.

-ISCCS - January 2021 ISCCS - January 2021 Olympic Committee.
+National Olympic Committee: The organization recognized by the International Olympic Committee.
 The term National Olympic Committee shall also include the National Sport Confederation in those countries where the National Sport Confederation assumes typical National Olympic Committee responsibilities in the anti-doping area.